buildpacks/docs/content/docs/reference/buildpack-api.md

 #### Possible NPM Buildpack
 `NPM`, the default package manager for `node`, is distributed together with node.
 As a result, a NPM buildpack may require `node`, but not want to `provide` it, trusting that the `node-engine` buildpack will be in charge of `providing` `node`.

-It could write the following to the build plan:
+It could write the following to the build plan, if it sees that it is necessary (e.g., it sees a `package.json` file in the app directory):
 ```
 [[requires]]
 name = "node"